Amruthavarshini (film)

-The film was produced by Bharathi Devi under the banner Chinni Chitra.
-Upon release, the film was declared a musical blockbuster hit with all the songs of the soundtrack composed by Deva becoming evergreen hits.
-The songs of the film continue to be favorites among the Kannada audience.
+Upon release, the film was declared a blockbuster hit with all the songs of the soundtrack composed by Deva becoming evergreen hits.
 The film was one of the highest grossers at the box-office for the year 1997.
 The film was awarded with multiple State Awards and Filmfare Awards, particularly for the story and acting.

 The film was subsequently dubbed in Telugu with same title name and in Tamil as Uyirinum Melaaga.
 In Malayalam, the film was remade as Mazhavillu (1999) by the same director.